 - Students Don’t Have to Leave Their Faith at Home, Alliance Defending Freedom

-- 4 Things You Can’t Say in the K-12 Classroom, Foundation for Individual Rights in Education
+- 4 Things You Can’t Say in the K-12 Classroom, Foundation for Individual Rights and Expression

-- K-12 Expression and the First Amendment, Foundation for Individual Rights in Education
+- K-12 Expression and the First Amendment, Foundation for Individual Rights and Expression

-- Free Speech and Mental Health in School, Foundation for Individual Rights in Education
+- Free Speech and Mental Health in School, Foundation for Individual Rights and Expression

 - Know Your Rights: Religious Freedom, American Civil Liberties Union